microsoft/azuredevopslabs/labs/azuredevops/EndtoEnd/services/advancedsecurity.md

 1. Clone the repository in Visual Studio and switch the *fixalert* branch

-    > Note: This step is necessary since the main branch is protected by a pull request pipeline
+>**Note:** This step is necessary since the main branch is protected by a pull request pipeline.

 1. Once the source code is opened in Solution Explorer, navigate to the **Dependencies** section under Web.